 The future is already here — it’s just not very evenly distributed - William Gibson

 But I’ve seen the future.
 It’s how Lewis Lehe describes common transportation issues from bus bunching to traffic waves.
 It’s how the New York Times teaches whether is better to rent or buy.
-It’s structured courses like Code Academy’s Ruby track and Khan Academy’s SQL course.
+It’s structured courses like Code Academy’s Ruby track (RIP) and Khan Academy’s SQL course.
 It’s how Mike Bostocks teaches about algorithms and Steven Witten’s teaches about pixels.
 It’s this series of explanations about advanced mathematical principles, this essay on teaching with abstractions, and this game describing the forces influencing diversity and segregation.

 We are just seeing the beginning of interactive online learning.
 In the years to come, I expect to see more examples like the ones above, teaching concepts in physics, economics, biology, computing, and a variety of other fields.